 This approach was developed as part of thermostat research conducted in RI, CA, IL , and NY.
 (For example: SERA.
 Estimated Annual Outflow of Mercury-Containing Thermostats in the State of Rhode Island.
 February 2014.)

+Alternatively, EUL could be defined as the average length of time (in years) that equipment is in operation.
+In practice, the two approaches generally do not differ greatly, however a mean-based EUL is typically at least a little higher than the median-based EUL.
+This is due to the lifetime of equipment being right-skewed—meaning the upward tail of the distribution is considerably longer than the lower tail (which cannot be less than 0).
+In comparison, the median of a distribution is fixed by its position within the distribution, not by its individual value.
+As such, the median lifetime is less impacted by extreme values.

 Because it has no moving parts, insulation typically “fails” when it is damaged by a storm or leak, if it is disturbed, or if it is removed in a home renovation.